Compatibility degree of cluster complexes: Introduction

 \section{Introduction}

 \emph{Cluster algebras} were defined in \cite{fzi} to study the dual canonical bases and the total positivity in semisimple algebraic groups at first.
 They are commutative algebras generated by the \emph{cluster variables}.
-These days, they are applied to many mathematical subjects through the \emph{mutation}, which is a transformation between the subset of cluster variables called \emph{clusters} such that it exchanges one cluster variable in a cluster for another one.
+These generators are gathered into overlapping sets of fixed finite cardinality, called {\it clusters}, which are defined recursively from an initial one via {\it mutation}.
 The {\it cluster complex} of a cluster algebra is the simplicial complex whose simplexes are subsets of cluster variables in each cluster \cite{fzii} .
-It reveals the mutation of cluster variables and has played an important role in the study of cluster algebras and their interaction with different mathematical subjects.
+It encodes the mutation of cluster variables and has played an important role in the study of cluster algebras and their interaction with different mathematical subjects.
 For example, \cite{bmrrt} showed that a simplicial complex whose simplexes are subsets of tilting sets in a cluster category coincides with one of cluster complexes.
 This identification yields an application of representation theory to cluster algebras.
 Also, \cite{fst} pointed out that triangulations of marked surfaces and their flips have cluster structures by proving that arc complexes correspond with cluster complexes.
-Through this correspondence, cluster algebras are applied to hyperbolic geometry \cites{fst,ft}.
+This indicates a connection of cluster algebras with hyperbolic geometry.